Last Man Standing Raffle

 captive audience a large group of people gathered – fetes, sports days, awards nights, trivia nights or dinners – drawing the losing tickets throughout the event in a short space of time.
 You might also consider running standard raffles for smaller prizes at the same time and drawing winners for those in between announcing ‘losing’ tickets.

-As with any raffle, it’s extremely important that are aware of your states raffle rules and regulations.
+As with any raffle, it’s extremely important that you are aware of your states raffle rules and regulations.
 You can find them listed here but please contact your states regulatory body for further information and to be sure that you’re not breaking any legal regulations.
 For example, in Queensland, if more than one prize is being offered in a category 1 raffle, the major prize must be drawn first and the other prizes then drawn in descending order of number and value.
 However, prizes may be drawn in an alternate order provided that the alternate order is clearly advertised at the time tickets in the art union are sold.
 If a minor prize is drawn before the major prize the ticket held by the winner of the minor prize must be returned to the pool and be eligible to win the major prize.

 Below are another couple of games where the last person standing will be the winner!